Unleash/unleash/website/docs/guides/feature-updates-to-slack.md

 ---

 :::caution
-As of **Unleash v4**, this method of doing things is deprecated.
+This guide is deprecated.
 If you're looking for ways to integrate with Slack, you should refer to [the Slack add-on guide](../addons/slack.md) instead.
 :::

 ## Create a custom Slack WebHook url: {#create-a-custom-slack-webhook-url}